pedrocatalao/rgb-ascii-art/README.md

 Taking a shot with Python for the first time and trying to have a bit of fun in the process.

-This consists of a couple of small scripts that play with ASCII and ANSI escape sequences to add some color to your terminal.
+This consists of a small script that plays with ASCII and ANSI escape sequences to add some color to your terminal.

 ## colorize_ascii